Winter Olympics: Norway and Sweden's cold war

 Pyeongchang (CNN)Sport is built on great rivalries and perhaps greatness cannot truly be achieved without the presence of a nemesis.

-There's Roger Federer versus Rafal Nadal, Real Madrid versus Barcelona, the Yankees versus the Red Sox -- and then there's Sweden versus Norway in cross-country skiing.
+There's Roger Federer versus Rafael Nadal, Real Madrid versus Barcelona, the Yankees versus the Red Sox -- and then there's Sweden versus Norway in cross-country skiing.

 Which explains why Swedish reporters are attending a Norwegian press conference in a nondescript gymnasium in Pyeongchang.